Nagendra1997/mesibo-documentation/android_custom_tutorial.md

  4. MesiboUI.USERLIST_NEWCONTACTS_MODE;
  5. MesiboUI.USERLIST_MESSAGELIST_MODE;

- - `USERLIST_GROUPSELECTION_MODE` launches UI for selecting and creating group.
+ - `USERLIST_GROUPSELECTION_MODE` launches UI for selecting and creating a group.
  - `USERLIST_EDIT_GROUP_MODE` launches editing group UI.
- - `USERLIST_FORWARD_MODE` populates  forward UI basically list of users whome you can forward your message or file.
+ - `USERLIST_FORWARD_MODE` populates forward UI list of users to whom you can forward your message or file.
- - `USERLIST_NEWCONTACTS_MODE` launches UI to select nes contact from user list to start chat.
+ - `USERLIST_NEWCONTACTS_MODE` launches UI to select new contact from user list to start chat.
- - `USERLIST_MESSAGELIST_MODE` launches history of all your chats.
+ - `USERLIST_MESSAGELIST_MODE` launches a history of all your chats.

  Some extra arguments are also there for other actions-

  - `MesiboUI.MESSAGE_ID` - MessageId is the id of the message.
 You will need this when you load MesiboUI with   					  `USERLIST_FORWARD_MODE`, this loads message forward fragment where a selected message can be forwarded to other contacts in the list.
-MessageId is the is of the message that has to be forwarded.
+MessageId is the message that has to be forwarded.

  - `MesiboUI.MESSAGE_IDS`- Multiple messages can also be forwarded at a time. `MesiboUI.MESSAGE_IDS` is an array of message Ids that has to forwarded to other users.

- - `MesiboUI.MESSAGE_CONTENT`- Pass the message with this arguments.
+ - `MesiboUI.MESSAGE_CONTENT`- Pass the message with these arguments.
 This contains the message to forward.

  - `MesiboUI.FORWARD_AND_CLOSE` - Use this argument to forward your message to other users and then close the 							  MesiboForwardFragment after forwarding message is done.